Heritage Pigs

 Gloucestershire Old Spots Piglet

-In 1913, the British Board of Agriculture announced a livestock development scheme that included the licensing of breeding boars.
-Farmers of the Berkley Vale realized this plan threatened the very existence of their beloved local pig breed, so in November 1913 they formed the Gloucestershire Old Spots Breed Society and formed an official herd book, placing the breed among the oldest spotted pedigreed pig breeds known.
+In 1913, the British Board of Agriculture announced a livestock development plan that included the licensing of breeding boars.
+Farmers of the Berkley Vale realized this plan threatened the existence of their beloved local pig breed, so in November 1913 they formed the Gloucestershire Old Spots Breed Society and compiled an official herd book.

-The breed reached a high point in popularity in Great Britain just after World War I when the naturally large proportions of lean meat from Old Spots was perfectly suited to the production of lean, streaky bacon popular in Great Britain at the time.
-Old Spots reigned supreme as the pork of choice for discerning palates and in livestock shows through the 1920s and early 1930s.
-The breed became rare after World War II when the shift to intensive pig production reduced interest in pigs that were bred to be raised in pastures on orchard windfall, leftovers from cheesemaking, and crop remains, and were raised indoors.
+The breed reached its peak popularity in Great Britain just after World War I when the naturally large proportions of lean meat from Old Spots was perfectly suited to the production of lean, streaky bacon that was popular at the time.
+Old Spots reigned supreme as the pork of choice for discerning palates.
+Unfortunately, the breed became rare after World War II when the shift to intensive pig production diminished the use of pigs that were bred to thrive outdoors.

-Old Spots genetics were used in America in the 20th century to create breeds like the Spotted Poland China, the Chester White, and the American Spot, but GOS pigs never really became popular in the US and neared extinction in the UK by 1977.
-In 1995, Importation of 20 GOS piglets by the Kelmscott Farm Foundation of Lincolnville, Maine, helped establish a purebred population; a breed society, Gloucester Old Spots of America, Inc., was founded in 1996 to maintain the breed and institutional records.
-Preservation efforts in Britain and American have been promising, though the breed is still endangered in both countries.
-The breed also benefits from the continued support of the British Royal Family, which favors pork from these pigs for their table.
+Old Spots genetics were used in America in the 20th century to create breeds like the Spotted Poland China, the Chester White, and the American Spot, but purebred GOS pigs never became popular in the United States.
+By 1977, they neared extinction in Great Britain.
+To revive the purebred GOS population in the US, the Kelmscott Farm Foundation in Lincolnville, Maine, organized an importation of 20 GOS piglets in 1995.
+One year later, a breed organization called Gloucester Old Spots of America, Inc., was founded to maintain the breed and institutional records.
+Preservation efforts in Britain and American are ongoing, though the breed is still endangered in both countries.
+The breed benefits from the continued support of the British Royal Family, which favors the sweet, well-marbled pork for their table.

 Did you know: